tiagoprn/terraform-kvm-cookiecutter/README.md

 This cookiecutter enables creation of kvm virtual machines on linux using terraform's [libvirt plugin](https://github.com/dmacvicar/terraform-provider-libvirt/).

+Go to the directory you want to keep all terraform provisioning recipes (e.g.
+`/storage/kvm/terraform`), and from there run cookiecutter pointing to this repository (remotely or locally).
+E.g. locally: `cookiecutter /storage/src/terraform-kvm-cookiecutter`

-After running the cookiecutter, enter the folder with the `vm_name` you specified and run:
+Then, enter the folder with the `vm_name` you specified and run:

 `make create`